KatayamaLab/resutil/README.md

 - Uncommitted files
 - Upload experimental data that hasn’t been uploaded yet.
 - Download experimental data from the cloud using commands.
+- Automatically download dependencies that do not existing at run time.

 ## Installation